msv-lab/llm-play/README.md

     llm-play "Write a Python function that computes the n-th Catalan number" --function __FIRST_MARKDOWN_CODE_BLOCK__

+In the on-the-fly mode, the transformation options selected with `-c` are ignored.

 ## Partitioning [WIP]

-Responses can be grouped into equivalence classes based on a specified binary relation.
-This partitioning can be either global - across all responses - using the command `--partition-global`, or local — restricted to responses associated with the same (model, prompt) pair — using the command `--partition-local`.
+Responses can be grouped into equivalence classes based on a specified binary relation using the command `--partition`.
+This partitioning can be either local — restricted to responses associated with the same (model, prompt) pair — using the option `--partition-mode local`, or global - across all responses - using the option `--partition-mode global`.

-By default, after each operation, responses are globally grouped into equivalence classes based on their syntactic identity.
 The equivalence relation used for partitioning can be customized via the `--relation` option.
-For instance, to ensure responses are classified without regard to trailing whitespace or differences in letter case, the following command can be used:

-    llm-play --partition-local responses \
-             --relation __TRIMMED_CASE_INSENSITIVE__ \
-             --output classes

-Paritioning can be performed for a subset of data:

-    llm-play --partition-local data/qwen2.5-7b-instruct_1.0/a_4ae91f5bd6090fb6 \
-             --relation "$EQUIVALENCE" \
-             --output classes

-When using the filesystem tree format, the equivalence class identifiers will be added to the end of output file names, after the underscore:

-    classes
-    └── qwen2.5-7b-instruct_1.0
-        ├── _4ae91f5bd6090fb6.md
-        └── _4ae91f5bd6090fb6
-            ├── 0_0.md
-            ├── 1_0.md
-            ...
-            └── 9_3.md

-When performing partitioning, existing equivalence classes are taken into account.
-Thus, applying a global partitioning to a locally partitioned data will produce inconsistent results.

 An equivalence is defined via a builtin function or a shell command.
 The builtin relation `__ID__` checks if two answers are syntactically identical.
 The builtin relation `__TRIMMED_CASE_INSENSITIVE__` weakens the criteria by ignoring trailing whitespaces and is not case sensitive.
+For instance, to group responses locally without regard to trailing whitespace or differences in letter case, the following command can be used:

+    llm-play --partition responses \
+             --partition-mode local \
+             --relation __TRIMMED_CASE_INSENSITIVE__ \
+             --relation-compose merge \
+             --output classes

 A relation defined via a shell command holds iff the command exits with the zero status code.
 For example, this is to group answers into equivalence classes based on a judgement from the `qwen2.5-7b-instruct` model:

     --relation "llm-play 'Are these two answers equivalent: <answer1>'%%CONDENSED_ESCAPED_DATA1%%'</answer1> and <naswer2>'%%CONDENSED_ESCAPED_DATA2%%'</answer2>?' --model qwen2.5-7b-instruct --predicate"

+When performing partitioning, the specified relation is composed with existing partitions in one of the following ways:

+- `--relation-compose merge` computes the transtitive closure of the union of two relations.
+- `--relation-compose intersect` computes the intersection of two equivalence relations.
+- `--relation-compose override` uses only the second relation, ignoring the original one.

+When performing global partitioning of locally partitioned data, the option `--relation-compose override` must be used to obtain consistent equivalent classes.

-Additionally, the option `-c` can be used to select a predefined relation when using the options `--partition-local` or `--partition-global`.
+Additionally, the option `-c` can be used to select a predefined relation and partitioning settings when using the option `--partition`.

+Partitioning is performed on-the-fly during LLM sampling and data transformation.
+The following options are used by default:

+    --partition-mode global --relation __ID__ --relation-compose merge

+In the on-the-fly mode, partitioning options selected with `-c` are ignored.

 ## Predicates [WIP]